 → Providing certificates

-💡 Implementing digital training easily means, above all, reducing organizational effort in the daily work routine.
+💡 Implementing digital training easily means, above all, reducing organizational overhead in daily work.

-The more complicated processes become, the longer it often takes for training sessions to actually be published.
-If, on the other hand, you can quickly create, manage, and update learning content, digital further training becomes significantly simpler and more practical.
+The more complicated processes become, the longer it usually takes for training to actually be published.
+If, on the other hand, you can quickly create, manage, and update learning content, digital professional development becomes significantly simpler and more practical.

 Why specialist departments need simple solutions

-In many companies, training today is no longer created exclusively in personnel development.
-Often, the specialist knowledge comes directly from the departments that work with it on a daily basis.
-These could be, for example:
+In many companies, training is no longer created solely by HR or L&D. Often, the expertise comes directly from the departments that work with it daily.
+For example:

 Sales teams with new product knowledge